Codeconut-Ltd/Spellcheck-Website-Tampermonkey-Script/README.md

 ### Limitations

+Script
-This script makes sense if you use plugins like 'Grammarly' (and others).
+- It makes sense if you use plugins like 'Grammarly' (and others).
 If you don't use them, there is no benefit from using this script.
+- Spell checking will work anywhere, but still requires to be triggered manually.
+This is the same way as these tools work if you edit it in their own environment.
+They will react only to your input and interaction.
+It can be a bit annoying to do, but the results are surely worth it!

+External
+- Some spell check tools have text length limits (depending on your plan).
+This might lead to long text being ignored.

 ### Alternatives